Superboy and the Ravers: Plot

-Beginning around the end of the 'losing it' saga, Sparx shows up and tells Superboy of a neverending party that she herself has joined.
+Sparx arrives and tells Superboy of a neverending party that she has joined.
 One night she takes Superboy there by teleportation.
-Superboy during this also meets Hero Cruz, and Aura, after an altercation with some of the partygoers where Superboy finds that he doesn't understand their language.
-Superboy thus intrigued meets Kindred Marx the proprietor of the rave called The Event Horizon who offered Superboy a handshake and after receiving a shock discovered that in the back of his right glove he now has a white rising sun symbol; Hero Cruz informs Supes that the mark is not on his glove but in his hand, and as long as he wishes to return to the party he can do so by touching the mark, and if he wishes to return home he only has to touch it again during the time that he is in the rave.
+Superboy also meets Hero Cruz, and Aura, after an altercation with some of the partygoers where Superboy finds that he does not understand their language.
+Superboy meets Kindred Marx, the proprietor of the rave called The Event Horizon.
+He marks Superboy with the symbol of a rising sun on his right hand, which enables him to travel to and from the Event Horizon.

-During that time Superboy starts to enjoy himself when he is confronted by Kaliber, a juvenile delinquent from the planet Qward, who accuses Superboy of mocking Superman at which time he begins to attack him.
+Superboy is confronted by Kaliber, a juvenile delinquent from the planet Qward, who accuses Superboy of mocking Superman and attacks him.
 When Marx warns them that there is to be no fighting in the Rave he then transports them to the arena where they begin to fight.
-At this time the Rave's DJ informs Marx that they are being pursued and leaves without Superboy and Kaliber, who discover that their pursuers are a group called Inter.C.E.P.T.
+The Rave's DJ informs Marx that they are being pursued and leaves without Superboy and Kaliber, who discover that their pursuers are a group called Inter.C.E.P.T.

-During this time Kaliber and Superboy manage to fight off Inter.C.E.P.T. and thus Kaliber gains a lot of respect for Superboy and idolizes him for the remainder of the series, to the point of defending him from threats by which Superboy is obviously not in any danger of being overpowered.
+Kaliber and Superboy manage to fight off Inter.C.E.P.T. and thus Kaliber gains respect for Superboy, defending him from threats that have little chance of harming him.